1Alisa1/rsschool-cv/cv.md

 :small_blue_diamond: Discord: Alisa (@1Alisa1)

 # About me
  Perseverance and discipline are my strengths.
 I always achieve certain results, because I know that success is 1% of talent and 99% of work.
-The times of distance learning at the university taught me to search for information and learn on my own, which helps a lot in mastering a new profession.
-Every day I am improving my skills in frontend development and English, as well as learning backend development.
+The times of distance education at the university taught me to search for information and learn on my own, that helps to learn a new profession.
+Every day I improve my programming and English skills.

 # Skills
 *	HTML